A Day in Genesis – Genesis 1:1-5

 Week of Creation

-Both the Jews and Romans would have us believe that the week and its seventh-day have cycled in an unbroken fashion since the first week of creation, with no connection whatsoever to the astronomical LIGHTS in the shamanism.
+Both the Jews and Romans would have us believe that the week and its seventh-day have cycled in an unbroken fashion since the first week of creation, with no connection whatsoever to the astronomical LIGHTS in the shamayim (heavens).

-Contrary to nearly 2,000 years of propaganda, the only way the Sabbath can be a sign or representative of the first week of creation is if it is connected to a count from the New Moon.
+Contrary to nearly 2,000 years of propaganda, the only way the Sabbath can be a sign or representative of the first week of creation is if it is connected to a count from the full New Moon, His LIGHT in the shamayim.
 Only a Sabbath that is the fruit (unit of time) of the sun, moon, and stars can be a true memorial of the first creation week.
 Because these alone are the signature of the Creator, identifying His unique handiwork of the creation of TIME.
 In contrast, a week that cycles without end, having no ties to the sun, moon, or stars does not qualify as an ambassador of the Creator or His created and ordained time mechanism in the shamayim.

 The Sabbath’s are the divinely designated seventh “daylights” as they are counted from each full New Moon day as illustrated in the image below.